HosseinZaredar/Digikala-Supercup/README.md

 **Q5 (Database)**: Calculating nDCG on search results.

 ## Final Competition
-Design and implementation of a system to recommend shops and products to customers.
+Design and implementation of a system to recommend shops and products to customers based on their previous orders.

 **Solution**:
-1. *Filter* the shops in the vicinity of the customer and list the product they sell.
+1. *Filter* the shops in the vicinity of the customer and list the products they sell.
-2. *Score* the shops/products based on their overal rating and popularity + previous orders of the user (the ratings, categories the user mostly buys from, etc.).
+2. *Score* the shops/products based on their overall rating and popularity + previous orders of the user (the ratings, categories the user mostly buys from, etc.).
 3. *Sort* the shops/products based on the score calculated above.